Amy Scholten, MPH

 Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 People with OCD feel they cannot control these obsessions and compulsions.
 Repetitive behaviors, such as hand washing, counting, hoarding,

 checking, or cleaning, are often performed in the hopes of reducing anxiety or anxiety-provoking obsessions.
-Performing these so-called rituals however, provides only temporary relief.
+However, performing these so-called rituals provides only temporary relief.
 Left untreated, the obsessions and compulsions can take over a person's life.
 OCD is often a chronic, relapsing illness.

 The cause of OCD is not known.
 It is believed to develop from genetic, biologic, environmental, and psychological factors.

 OCD may be associated with other disorders, including:

 attention-deficit hyperactivity disorder (ADHD), and other anxiety disorders.

 According to the Obsessive Compulsive Foundation, one in 50 Americans has OCD during the course of a given year.
 The first symptoms of OCD often begin during childhood, adolescence, or early adulthood.

 website.
 Available at:

 Obsessive compulsive disorder (OCD).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114503/Obsessive-compulsive-disorder-OCD.
 Updated June 13, 2016.
 Accessed January 13, 2017.

 Obsessive-compulsive disorder (OCD).
 National Institute of Mental Health